Denis5161/Milestone-Project/README.md

 # Milestone-Project
 Milestone Project of 100 Days of Swift - Day 41

-My Version of Hangman from Paul Hudson's Hacking With Swift.
+My Version of Hangman from Paul Hudson's 100 Days of Swift on Day 41.
 Feel free to fork or clone this repository!